nellirism/cyberrepo/README.md

 In the Linux Directory you will find a collection of bash scripts I have written as part of our exercises and homeworks in the class.

 In the Diagrams directory you will find network architecture diagrams created using draw.io as part of our exercises during the weeks of Networking.
 The one labeled "Cloud Network" is a diagram of a network we built and learned about firewall configurations.
-The diagram labeled Elk Network Diagram is a representation of the establishment of the ELK server with the virtual networkv and a network peering function in order to monitor the virtual machines.
+The diagram labeled Elk Network Diagram is a representation of the establishment of the ELK server with the virtual network and a network peering function in order to monitor the virtual machines.

 The following narratives below will guide you on the design and implementation of the ELK stack: